-Counts of homicide in the second degree, operating under the influence causing death, and reckless driving were tacked on against Trevor Duncan.
+Counts of homicide in the second degree, operating under the influence causing death, and reckless driving were tacked on against Trevor Duncan Taylor.

 The 28-year-old is accused of driving under the influence when he slammed into multiple vehicles at the intersection of M-59 and Airport Road last week.

-One of the victims, a 6-year-old girl riding with her father in the vehicle that was directly hit by Duncan died shortly after the collision.
+One of the victims, a 6-year-old girl riding with her father in the vehicle that was directly hit by Taylor died shortly after the collision.

 The father and his 6-year-old daughter that died in a crash on M-59 in Waterford on Oct.
 14